AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/key-concepts.md

 ## Next step

 Ready to build something?
-Move on to [Create your first graph](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/fireflyoverview/firefly-graph/create-your-first-graph) for a step-by-step walkthrough.
+Move on to [3.
+Create your first graph](https://experienceleague.adobe.com/en/docs/creative-cloud-enterprise-learn/cce-learning-hub/fireflyoverview/firefly-graph/create-your-first-graph) for a step-by-step walkthrough.